jonathan-d-zhang/flawless/README.md

 and this is our submission for [PyWeek 31](https://pyweek.org/).

 ## Installation
+**This game was designed to run on Python 3.9**.
+Other versions of python may not work properly.

 In your terminal of choice, run
 ```commandline
 $ git clone https://github.com/SavagePastaMan/flawless.git